lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 Systems Thinking | Definition
 -- | --
-Complex | **Forest   not trees.**    Relationships among two or more   variables (wait times, improvement rate), or two or more settings (primary   care, general mental health).
+Complex | **Forest   not trees.**    Relationships among two or more units (patients, weeks) variables (wait times, improvement rate), or two or more settings (primary   care, general mental health).
 Feedback | **Loop not line.**    Not simple cause and effect.
 The end of   the story often influences the beginning, and is strengthened (reinforcing)   or reduced (balancing) around the loop.
 System Behavior | **Movie   not snapshot.**    Trends over time.
 Systems cause their own behavior   through feedback.
 Time | **Short   and   long term.**      Better understanding of change over   time   (e.g., worse before better, better   before worse).

-**We'll work to apply these skills as we review our combined experiment today.**
+**We'll work to apply these skills as we review our combined experiment 3 today.**

 1. Log in to mtl.how/sim and join the current session.

-2. From the *Experiment* tile, pull up the prior experiment and click the red "Go" button.
+2. From the *Experiment* tile, pull up experiment 2 and click the red "Go" button.

-3. Check the box to include the text from that experiment and click "Go" again.
+3. Check the box to include the text from experiment 2 and click "Go" again.

-4. Note that the sliders have moved to the settings for that experiment.
+4. Note that the sliders have moved to the settings for experiment 2.

-5. Open the *Expanded Outputs* tile and select another earlier experiment to compare to the one you have just pulled up.
+5. Open the *Expanded Outputs* tile and select the base case and experiment 1 compare to the one you have just pulled up.

 6. Note the variables that were manipulated in the two experiments.

 7. Review the findings from the two experiments in the *Results Dashboard* and the text entered for Hypothesis, Findings and Decisions.
 8. Collapse the Expanded Outputs tile and move it to the side to reveal the system diagram.

-9. Use the diagram to tell a system story about the differences in the two experiments.
+9. Use the moodel diagram to tell a causal system story that explains the different system behaviors produced under the

-10. We want to run a third experiment so we should consider running a combination experiment that incorporates the sliders manipulated in both experiments.
+10. We want to run a third experiment so we should consider running an experiment that combines the team decisions reflected in the prior experiments.

-11. Now that we've reviewed our past experiments, we are ready to develop *Our Question* and formulate *Our Hypothesis* for our 3rd experiment.
+11. Now that we've reviewed our past experiments, we are ready to develop *Our Question* and formulate *Our Hypothesis* for our combined third experiment.

 **Plan for Experiment 3**

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_question.png" height = "50" width = "50" style = "display: inline-block"/>](http://mtl.how/sim) **Our Question.** *Briefly describe what your team wants to learn from this experiment.*

-  Let's start with drafting *Our Question*:
+  Let's start with editing our *Our Question* using the text from our session 09 Decision Text box:

    + **CC**: What happens when we experiment with increasing our overall Appointment Supply in Care Coordination and increasing our targeted Return Visit Interval for existing patients?